Indian Rebellion of 1857: Gujarat

-In central and north Gujarat, the rebellion was sustained by land owner Jagirdars, Talukdars and Thakors with the support of armed communities of Bhil, Koli, Pathans and Arabs, unlike the mutiny by sepoys in north India.
+In central and north Gujarat, the rebellion was sustained by landowner jagirdars, taluqdar and thakurs with the support of armed communities of Bhil, Koli, Pathans and Arabs, unlike the mutiny by sepoys in north India.
 Their main opposition of British was due to Inam commission.
-The Bet Dwarka island, along with Okhamandal region of Kathiawar peninsula which was under Gaekwad of Baroda State, saw a revolt by the Waghers in January 1858 who, by July 1859, controlled that region.
+The Bet Dwarka island, along with Okhamandal region of Kathiawar peninsula which was under the Gaekwad of Baroda State, saw a revolt by the Waghers in January 1858 who, by July 1859, controlled that region.
 In October 1859, a joint offensive by British, Gaekwad and other princely states troops ousted the rebels and recaptured the region.

 Orissa

 During the rebellion, Surendra Sai was one of the many people broken out of Hazaribagh jail by mutineers.
 In the middle of September Surendra established himself in Sambalpur's old fort.
 He quickly organised a meeting with the Assistant Commissioner (Captain Leigh), and Leigh agreed to ask the government to cancel his and his brother's imprisonment while Surendra dispersed his followers.
-This agreement was soon broken, however, when on 31 September escaped the town and make for Khinda, where his brother was located with a 1,400 man force.
+This agreement was soon broken, however, when on 31 September escaped the town and make for Khinda, where his brother was located with a 1,400-man force.
 The British quickly moved to send two companies from the 40th Madras Native Infantry from Cuttack on 10 October, and after a forced march reached Khinda on 5 November, only to find the place abandoned as the rebels retreated to the jungle.
 Much of the country of Sambalpur was under the rebels' control, and they maintained a hit and run guerrilla war for quite some time.
 In December the British made further preparations to crush the uprising in Sambalpur, and it was temporarily transferred from the Chota Nagpur Division into the Orissa Division of the Bengal Presidency.
 On the 30th a major battle was fought in which Surendra's brother was killed and the mutineers were routed.
 In January the British achieved minor successes, capturing a few major villages like Kolabira, and in February calm began to be restored.
 However, Surendra still held out, and the jungle hampered British parties from capturing him.
 Additionally, any native daring to collaborate with the British were terrorized along with their family.
 After a new policy that promised amnesty for mutineers, Surendra surrendered in May 1862.

+Shamli

+In September 1857, Shamli, then a tahsil of Muzaffarnagar district in the North-Western Provinces (now Uttar Pradesh), witnessed a local uprising during the Indian Rebellion of 1857.
+Chaudhary Mohar Singh, a Jat zamindar of Maulaheri, led villagers and allied groups in attacking the tahsil headquarters, setting fire to government offices and briefly seizing control of the town.
+The action disrupted British administration and supply routes in the region.

+British troops subsequently recaptured Shamli, and executed Mohar Singh.
+Contemporary colonial accounts describe his body being displayed publicly as a warning to others.